allenai/vampire/README.md

 # VAMPIRE

-VAriational Methods for Pretraining in Resource-limited Environments
+VAriational Methods for Pretraining In Resource-limited Environments

 To appear in ACL 2019